ganeti/ganeti/man/gnt-instance.rst

 If ``--ignore-ipolicy`` is given any instance policy violations occuring during this operation are ignored.

+If the ``--cleanup`` option is passed, the operation changes from performin a failover to attempting recovery from a failed previous failover.
+In this mode, Ganeti checks if the instance runs on the correct node (and updates its configuration if not) and ensures the instances' disks are configured correctly.

 See **ganeti**\(7) for a description of ``--submit`` and other common options.